 Government Performance tables – including most recent Keystage 2 and Keystage 4 results

 School curriculum information for each year group by subject, including phonics/reading schemes and key stage 4 courses/qualifications as appropriate.

 On our curriculum pages, links can be found to schemes of work, curriculum overviews and qualifications lists at all areas of the schools.
 We have mixed year groups, but the curriculum overview indicates which year groups are following which topic in the schemes of work.

-Information regarding reading schemes in use at the Mendip School can be found here
+Information regarding reading schemes in use at the Mendip School can be found on our subject page.

 Students at Key Stage 4 and Post 16 follow a combination of the following courses: